Zeta is racing through Virginia after cutting power to 2.5 million and killing three in Southeast

 The onshore flow to the right of the eyewall also contributed to a significant surge, with just under a nine-foot spike in water levels in Waveland, Miss.
 Coastal inundation made numerous roads on the Mississippi River Delta in Louisiana impassible during the height of the storm, while debris was seen floating down streets in Venice, La.

 Those strong winds continued into Alabama and even northwest Georgia overnight.
 Communication issues at the National Weather Service in Birmingham forced the office to defer to their sister office in Huntsville for backup.
-A 62 mph gust hit Alexander City in the east central part of the state, while Selma reported a 61 mph gust.
+A 62 mph gust hit Alexander City in the east-central part of the state, while Selma reported a 61 mph gust.

 Atlanta’s Hartsfield-Jackson International Airport gusted to 51 mph at 6:19 a.m., but the Appalachian Foothills in northwest Georgia experienced stronger winds.
 Nearly 1 million customers lost power in the Peachtree State, making up about 20 percent of customers statewide.
-North Georgia, including Atlanta, was hardest hit by outages.
-The Atlanta Journal Constitution reported early voting was postponed in at least 16 Georgia counties Thursday because of the storm.
+North Georgia, including Atlanta, was hit hardest by outages.
+The Atlanta Journal-Constitution reported early voting was postponed in at least 16 Georgia counties Thursday because of the storm.

-Severe wind gusts next accompanied the passage of Zeta’s core in the high terrain of the Carolina Piedmont, where an 80 mph gust was clocked north of Greenville.
+Severe wind gusts next accompanied the passage of Zeta’s core in the high terrain of the Carolina Piedmont, where an 80 mph gust was clocked north of Greenville, S.C.

 As Zeta’s remnant eyewall moved into southwest Virginia, south of Roanoke, midmorning Thursday, the National Weather Service in Blacksburg issued a severe thunderstorm warning, stating that the “very dangerous storm” could produce 80 mph gusts.
-Doppler radar showed winds as high as 104 mph at 3,200-feet altitude, though only about two thirds to three quarters of that momentum was likely to “mix” down to the ground.
+Doppler radar showed winds as high as 104 mph at 3,200-feet altitude, though only about two-thirds to three-quarters of that momentum was likely to “mix” down to the ground.

 Part of the story behind Zeta’s ferocious windstorm has been its interaction with the jet stream, with strong mid-level winds bringing a second life to the storm as it transitions into a mid-latitude cyclone.
 After traveling nearly 1,300 miles in 24 hours, it will zip off the Delmarva coastline and morph into a powerful nor’easter-type storm Friday.